writechoiceorg/rocketlawyer/pages/ux-component-events.md

 ## Discussions, Decisions, and Action Items from the Council Review

+Here, we summarize key discussions and decisions made during the council review process regarding the RocketDoc V2 platform.

 - The `pageNumber` parameter inside events has been renamed to `pageId` for consistency across the RocketDoc V2 platform.
 - Add scoping of tokens to the interview itself for Rocket Lawyer's access, speeding up page load times.
 - Add the ability for partners to modify the config via attributes.
 - Document that the component will not submit events to Rocket Lawyer servers to track activity.

 ## Recent Changes

+This section outlines the latest updates and modifications to the RocketDoc V2 platform.

 - The `pageNumber` parameter inside events has been renamed to `pageId` to maintain consistency across the RocketDoc V2 platform.
 - The `rocketdocumenterror` event has been deprecated in favor of `interview-error` to better describe the nature of errors.